Stark-developer01/Modern-Dating-App/README.md

 ### For Android Phone Users

+1. Click on the Install button in Google PlayStore.
+2. A Mobile App Icon will be created in your Smartphone.

+### For iOS Users

-1. Click on the Install button which is located in the top navigation bar on the right hand side.
+1. Click on the Install button in Apple App Store which will launch this App on clicking.
-2. A Mobile App Shortcut will be created in the Home Screen.
+2. A Mobile App Icon will be created in your Smartphone which will launch this App on clicking.

+>Happy Dating Folks!!